 The PSC has a legitimate interest in processing pseudonymised health data to support the NHS and other public service organisations to improve their services for the benefit of patients and other service users.
 The legal basis to carry out this processing derives from Article 6 1 (f) of the EU General Data Protection Regulations 2016/679 (GDPR).
-2020 Delivery Ltd, and the clients we support, would not be able to achieve an equivalent impact using publicly available datasets.
+Public Service Consultants Ltd, and the clients we support, would not be able to achieve an equivalent impact using publicly available datasets.
 We are complying with all relevant laws and regulations regarding this data.

 The processing meets the requirement of point (j) of Article 9(2) of the General Data Protection Regulations, as the data processing is required for statistical research in the public interest, in order to improve services for public-service users.

 The Health and Social Care Act 2012 provides a legal basis for providing this data as the data requested has been pseudonymised to the standard set out in the Information Commissioner’s Anonymisation Code of Practice.
 This means the data is not classified as ‘personal data’, as no individuals could be identified using this dataset in conjunction with other publicly available data.

 We will always ask for consent to collect identifiable information and individuals may refuse to provide the information.
 Individuals may also withdraw their consent for us to process this information at any stage though we may already have disposed of the information.